-2. Press and hold the button until the display changes.

-Press the button repeatedly until the display shows the corresponding symbol and "CHECK INFO".
+- 2. Press and hold the button until the display changes. - Briefly press the button repeatedly until the corresponding symbol and "CHECK INFO" are displayed.

 - Hold the button down.
-"CHECK OK" appears if there are no Check Control messages.
-If a Check Control message has been stored, - the corresponding message is displayed.5.
-Briefly press the button to check for other messages.
+If there are no Check Control messages, then "CHECK OK" is displayed.
+If a Check Control message has been stored, the corresponding message is displayed. - Briefly press the button to check for other messages.